 The Company has determined that the majority of the inputs used to value its derivatives fall within Level 2 of the fair value hierarchy.
 However, the CVAs associated with its derivatives utilize Level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default by itself and its counterparties.
 As of January 29, 2010, the Company has assessed the significance of the impact of the CVAs on the overall valuation of its derivative positions and has determined that the CVAs are not significant to the overall valuation of its derivatives.
-Based on the Company's review of the CVAs by counterparty portfolio, the Company has determined that the CVAs are not significant to the overall valuation of be immaterial in terms of basis points and are a very small percentage of the aggregate notional value.
-Although some of the CVAs as a percentage of the CVA in basis points and the percentage of the notional value.
+Based on the Company's review of the CVAs by counterparty portfolio, the Company has determined that the CVAs are not significant to the overall portfolio valuations, as the CVAs are deemed to be immaterial in terms of basis points and are a very small percentage of the aggregate notional value.
+Although some of the CVAs as a percentage of termination value appear to be more significant, primary emphasis was placed on a review of the CVA in basis points and the percentage of the notional value.
 As a result, the Company has determined that its derivative valuations in their entirety are classified in Level 2 of the fair value hierarchy.